wtbarras/Messenger/README.md

 python3.7 tincan.py
 ```

+options

+-p : port to listen to incoming connections on

+If nothing is specified for the port option, then the application will default
+to port 4477

 ### Prerequisites

 The only important prerequisite is Python3.7.
 The application will not run if you use 2.X.